asibahi/asibahi.github.io/content/thoughts/Linebreaking/index.md

 Often, the last line, or edge, of the directed graph always has a cost of 0.
 In physical terms, the last line of the paragraph is not usually justified, so wherever the last word falls is fine and the spaces will be added evenly.

 The penalties attached to breakpoints can change the evaluation of each line's cost.
 The simplest example is hyphenation.
 A breakpoint at a hyphen, having a penalty of -50 (or w/e), adds 50 points to the cost.
 Two hyphens in a row adds, say, 100 to the cost of both hyphens (so it is especially discouraged.)
 To avoid typographic orphans, the second to last and third to last breakpoints can be assigned arbitrary large penalties.
-Another idea suggested in the paper is to give a penalty to lines with wildy different densities (so a tight line followed by a loose line).
+Another idea suggested in the paper is to give a penalty to lines with wildly different densities (so a tight line followed by a loose line).
 The penalties attached to breakpoints give you a flexible toolbox to decide which typographic "behaviour" to encourage or discourage.

 Note that these numbers for penalties are essentially arbitrary and you should try different values for different things.
 You can even have the user set them!